[Sponsor] SaneBox — vastly improve your email Inbox

 @SaneNews

 When SaneBox detects that you are receiving something that looks like a newsletter, it moves the message from your Inbox to the @SaneNews folder.
 This is nice because I receive many newsletters that I signed up for and want to receive, but I don’t always want them to interrupt my workflow during the day by piling up in my Inbox.
-Whenever I’m ready to look at them, such as while I’m having lunch or at the end of the day, they are waiting for me in this folder.
+Whenever I’m ready to look at newsletters, such as while I’m having lunch or at the end of the day, they are waiting for me in this folder.

 Sometimes, I’ll see something show up in @SaneNews that I did not sign up for and that I don’t want to receive.
 I simply move that email into the @SaneBlackHole folder to train SaneBox to put similar emails there in the future.